-Anthropology 21 and two of the following three: 24, 26, 50; and 225 and 290 (normally taken in the senior year); four other advanced courses.
+ANTHROPOLOGY Anthropology 21 and two of the following three: 24, 26, 50.
+In addition, Anthropology 225 (normally in the senior year), 228, and four other advanced courses.
+Every student must take at least three courses in other disciplines related to anthropology.
+Consult the Department on this last point.